kostyaVyrodov/education/tools/kubernetes/README.md

 - **controller** is an object used for creating\updating pods and other objects.
 You manipulate the pods via controllers, not directly;
 - **service** is network endpoint to connect to a pod;
 - **namespace** is filtered group of objects in cluster;
+- **dry run** send yaml to deployed cluster to understand what things are going to be changes

 Base commands: